-Advantages of hybrid cars over conventional internal combustion engine only cars
+Why hybrid cars are good and their advantages over internal combustion engine cars

 Some people are inquisitive about what the advantages of hybrid cars over conventional cars are.
 The negative experience some previous and present users of hybrid cars have has contributed to creating phobia in even people who are yet to have a feel of a hybrid car.